pyOpenSci/pyopensci.github.io/_posts/2022-10-18-what-makes-a-python-package-healthy.md

 SNYK

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">This might be helpful.
 This website collects various metrics.
 And here is the example for numpy. <a href="https://t.co/YNsRoMgks4">https://t.co/YNsRoMgks4</a></p>&mdash; Kevin Wang (@KevinWangStats) <a href="https://twitter.com/KevinWangStats/status/1577999823911161856?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+# TODO - justin i think said some more stuff that might be worth adding somewhere
+# TODO community stuff - maybe at the end?
+# TODO where does this go?
+Community

+## This section should be around community...

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Governance was another aspect I was going to suggest.
+The “benevolent dictator for life” model is… risky</p>&mdash; Evan (he/him) (@darth_mall) <a href="https://twitter.com/darth_mall/status/1577741937544609793?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Also note - a lot of folks developing scientific software are more interested in the pragmatic side of open source (i.e availability, making the codebase public and accessible) rather than building a community around it.</p>&mdash; ✨Tania Allard 💀🇲🇽 🇬🇧 she/her (@ixek) <a href="https://twitter.com/ixek/status/1577914450505601024?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+The melissa quote about metrics not capturing community management work ...
+# TODO community manager item
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Depends on what is &quot;health&quot;.
+Sustainability?
+Funding?
+Maintainability?
+Culture?
+I think most metrics are proxies to some other thing we want to measure, but are not representative.
+For ex looking at github, a bunch of the work done by community managers is not captured at all.</p>&mdash; Ax=13!!! (@melissawm) <a href="https://twitter.com/melissawm/status/1577776074863288324?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Questions?